About general flooring

 The selection process comes down to:

-- Consider other issues – aesthetics, installation issues, maintenance-free period, budget
+- Consider other issues – application parameters, maintenance-free period, aesthetics, budget

 - Select a competent applicator